 Hi!
-I’m Millie Ho, a YA neo-noir writer from Toronto, Canada.
-I use this blog and my YouTube channel to document the journey to publication and the writing lessons learned from interesting TV shows, books, and films.
-I also discuss media representations in an evolving entertainment and arts landscape.
+I’m Millie Ho, an aspiring YA neo-noir writer and webcomic artist from Toronto, Canada.
+I use this blog and my YouTube channel to document the journey to publication and share the writing lessons I learned from interesting TV shows, books, and films.

 I’m working on a Long-Suffering Manuscript, and throughout the process have experimented with odd writing methodologies, edited my many drafts into bloody, perfection-driven pulps, tweaked and re-tweaked characterizations and suffered a creative burnout of such colossal magnitude that I sought shelter in a foreign county and quit blogging for months before digging out the keyboard again.

 Then I had a wakeup call and changed my writing process entirely.

 A brief timeline of me wrestling with this writing thing:

 - 2005: Wanted to write a book after reading The Golden Compass.

 - 2009: Spent my last high school summer break churning out a 77,000 word novel that would later get rejected by literary agents for “lacking a strong voice”.

 - 2010: Spent the bulk of my university years improving my writing skills by competing in writing and poetry competitions.